openbmc/hiomapd/Documentation/mboxd.md

 ### Initialisation

-After the command line has been parsed the daemon will initalise its various interfaces.
+After the command line has been parsed the daemon will initialise its various interfaces.
 If any of these initialisations fail it will print an error and the daemon will terminate.